 Below are five neighborhood red flags to watch out.
 Before you agree to a sale, make sure you check the neighborhood for these red flags.

 There are too many properties on the market

 Before you buy, you’ll want to take a look at the local market to see how many others are selling.
 You should be doing this anyway to assess what the current going rate is on comparable properties.
 There’s nothing wrong with seeing a handful of properties on the market.
 But if you see a lot, then that should be a cause for concern.
-This suggests illiquidity in the market and pricing pressure which is a significant risk for buyers.
-The most important thing though is to find out why those “for sale” signs are up.
+Suggesting illiquidity in the market and pricing pressure, which is a significant risk for buyers.
+The most important thing, though, is to find out why those “for sale” signs are up.
 Maybe the neighborhood is gentrifying quickly, and many long-term residents are moving it.
 Maybe there’s a lot of older residents who are downsizing.
 Or it could be that theirs a more sinister explanation such as rising crime rates.
 Do your research into why people are selling before committing,

 The local schools are enrolling fewer students